-- The Nepali calendar called Bikram Sambhat is approximately 67 years and 8.5 months ahead of Gregorian calendar.
+- The Nepali calendar called Bikram Sambhat is approximately 67 years and 8.5 months ahead of the Gregorian calendar.
 The Nepali New Year is celebrated in mid-April.

 - Nepal has the only living goddess in the world, the Kumari.
-Kumari means virgin in Nepali and is the tradition of worshiping young pre-pubescent girls as manifestations of the divine female energy in Hindu religious traditions.
+Kumari means virgin in Nepali and is the tradition of worshipping young pre-pubescent girls as manifestations of the divine female energy in Hindu religious traditions.

 - As a national animal of the country, slaughtering of cows is illegal in Nepal.
 It is not uncommon to see cows wandering around the streets of Kathmandu.